Aberlady Angles: What Did We Find?

 The village has a very long history dating back to before the Dark Ages, and the Anglian Cross which stood here 1300 years ago was a symbol of peace and reconciliation during a period before the kingdoms of Scotland and England had been formed.
 More recently, Aberlady was a medieval port and market town and during Edwardian times was a popular tourist centre, aided by the village’s own railway station.

 For more information on the village, please visit the Aberlady Community Association Website.

 Membership of the Society is open to anyone, particularly of course to Aberlady residents.
 But we have members from across East Lothian and would welcome interest from further afield.

 For more information on how to join the Society, please contact us using the email contact form

 2015-16 Talks Programme

-Talks take place on the first Tuesday of the month from September to the following June (but excluding January), at 7.30pm in Aberlady Kirk Stables.
+Talks usually take place on the first Tuesday of the month from September to the following June (but excluding January), at 7.30pm in Aberlady Kirk Stables.
 However, please note the change of day and venue for the last talk of the series in June 2016.

 Tuesday 1 September David Berry "The Battle of May Island".
 The talk will be preceded at 6.45pm by the AGM.

 Tuesday 3 November Tom Ballantyne "Climate Change"